emanuelefavero/facebook-mern/README.md

 A Facebook clone built with the MERN stack.

-_NOTE: This is a work in progress.
-I will be adding more features as I go along._

 ## Test the app locally on your machine

 - Clone the repo and `cd` into the project directory